 I have not much really to tell from a couple of nights in the British capital and will largely let the pictures speak for themselves.
 Let me just say that Hamleys Toy Store with seven floors of toys in Regent Street is great for all ages.
 Madame Thussauds wax celebrities are always worth a visit as well.

 Browsing the photo album I realise it was also fun having ones picture taken at places like Big Ben, Piccadilly Circus, Buckingham Palace and by the Thames, as well as inside a classic red telephone box.
-As this blog has a principle of avoiding photographs of myself, friends or relatives they are not uploaded here.
+As this website has a principle of avoiding photographs of myself, friends or relatives I have not uploaded any here.

 The main purpose of the visit was to watch football.
 We had secured tickets to the match between Fulham and Chelsea, two neighbouring London clubs.
 The event took place on Fulham’s home ground, Craven Cottage, but visiting Chelsea was the clear favourite.
 The home team got a surprising victory, 2-1, and the crowds went wild.